Bury the Bottle With Me

 Oh Lord you know I have no friend like you

-If heaven's not my home, oh Lord what will I do?
+If heaven's not my home, then Lord what will I do?

 The angels beckon me from heaven's open door